onnx/onnx/onnx/reference/README.md

 This is a first attempt to provide an implementation for all operators defined by onnx.
 This is a pure python implementation.
-Mismatches may remain between the official specifications and the implementation here.
+Mismatches may remain between the official specification and the implementation here.
 In the case of such a mismatch, the official spec overrides this implementation.
 The class can use any implementation available in folder [ops](https://github.com/onnx/onnx/tree/main/onnx/reference/ops).